What Is a Report Card?

 - Information About the Student.
 Here the document should contain information about the student whose grades are provided.
 It should include the student’s full name, address, and class.
 Sometimes it can be convenient to state the teacher’s name (if applicable).

 - Grading Period.
 In this part of the document, the teacher or the school administrator can state the results of which grading period the Report Card is supposed to depict.
 Some schools tend to issue cards every month, others do it every semester or yearly;

 - List of Subjects and Grades.
 This is the largest part of the document and is supposed to designate the list of subjects that the student is taking and grades that will evaluate the level of their progress in those subjects.
 Some schools may use a percentage instead of grades;

 - Comments.
 If the teacher or the school administrator who is completing the card has any comments considering the student’s grades, progress, or conduct, they can designate them in the comments area;

-- School’s Stamp.
-The document can be verified by the school’s stamp, principal’s signature, or any other way that the school uses to verify such kinds of documents.
-It will show that the information stated in the card is true and valid, and will help to distinguish real report cards from fake report cards.
+- Official Seal.
+The document can be verified by the school’s official seal, principal’s signature, or any other way that the school uses to verify such kinds of documents.
+It will show that the information stated in the card is true and valid, and will help to distinguish real Report Cards from fake Report Cards.